-Paper 1: Section A: Shakespeare

-Section B: The 19th-century novel - 40%
+Paper 1: Section A: Shakespeare Section B: The 19th-century novel Paper 2: Section A: Modern texts

-Paper 2: Section A: Modern texts

-Section B: Poetry - 60%
+Paper 2: Section A: Modern texts Section B: Poetry

 Mathematics GCSE

 The GCSE Maths course extends your prior learning in KS3 and branches out into new concepts relating to Number & Algebra, Handling Data, Shape, Space & Measures, and Ratio & Proportion.
 Your lessons will resemble those from KS3, with a greater emphasis on working independently and self-study.